 Instructions

 - Bring a large pot of water to the boil.
-Add pasta and cook per packet directions MINUS 1 minute, drain.
+Add pasta and cook per packet directions minus 1 minute.
+Drain and rinse under water and set aside.

-- In a large frying pan, or saucepan, heat the oil over medium heat.
-Add the onion and cook for 2 minutes.
-Then add the garlic and capsicum (bell pepper) and gently saute until onion is translucent (around 3 mins.)
-Add the tomato paste and dried oregano and stir for a further minute.
+- In the same pan add the onion and cook for about 2 minutes.
+Add the garlic and bell pepper and saute gently until onion is soft and translucent (around 3 mins.)
+Stir in the the tomato paste and dried oregano and stir for a further minute.

-- Add the chicken, cooked pasta and peas.
-Gently stir to combine and then transfer to a large baking dish.
+- Stir in the cooked pasta and gently stir to combine, then transfer the mixture to a large baking dish.

-- Top with the grated mozzarella and cheddar.
+- Top with the grated mozzarella and parmesan.
 Place in the oven for 20-25 minutes.
 The dish should be hot throughout and the cheese golden and bubbly.

 Hi my little boy liked it.
 What size baking dish do you use?
 I had to use 2